ianmcburnie/a11y-first-workshop/README.md

 ### Listbox

-Do not call a listbox a 'dropdown'!
-The term 'dropdown' is too ambiguous.
-The term 'dropdown' only describes the visual appearance of the control, and could be confused with a menu or any other kind of overlay.
-Use the correct term which describes the actual *purpose* of the control, which is listbox (or select).
-The purpose of a listbox (or select) is to select a value that will be sent to the server via form submit.

 1. Add listbox and aria-label after textbox
 1. ENTER key does not submit form.
 1. SPACE or ARROW key expands.